Jewelry Preservation Techniques

 4. Visit Your Jeweler

 Visiting your jeweler regularly can be beneficial if you have a wide collection of jewelry.
 Sometimes, as a jewelry owner, you might not notice potential problems or things which might lead to a problem.
-This requires a specific set of tools which might not be available at home.
+This requires a specific set of tools which only jewelers have.
+Jewelers also have the experience of detecting such problems all the time.

-Asa normal case, it is ok to visit your jeweler every 6 months.
+As a normal case, it is ok to visit jeweler every 6 months.
 It is just like doing a full-body checkup for your jewelry.

 5. Avoiding Contact with Water

-Water is the biggest villain for your jewelry.
-Whether its tap water or salt water, damage with regular contact is going to be prominent.
+Water is the biggest villain for jewelry.
+Whether its tap water, salt water, or chlorinated water, damage with regular contact is going to be prominent.
 Common places where jewelry comes in contact with water are kitchen, washroom, laundry, swimming pools and beaches.
-Typically, silver is the only metal which is damaged the most by showering but it if recommended to never shower with your jewelry.
+Typically, silver and copper are the metals which get the biggest damage.
+Other metals like gold and platinum can also be damaged by water but not at that level as of silver and copper.

-Make sure you remove your jewelry specifically rings or bracelets before dealing with these chemicals.
+Make sure you remove jewelry specifically rings or bracelets before dealing with these chemicals.

 Some people also use hard or abrasive clothes to clean their jewelry or drying purposes.
 You can’t do anything worse than this to your jewelry.
 It will lead to scratches or even dents.
-Make sure you use only certified jewelry cleaning clothes for this purpose.
+Make sure you only use certified jewelry cleaning clothes.
 And if you don’t have one in any particular case, use a soft cloth like velvet.

 This is one of the common mistake people do.
 Your jewelry can get scratches or even dents while sleeping.
-All of these rough touches decrease the overall health and life of your jewelry.
+Wonder how?
+Whenever you sleep, jewelry comes in contact with different materials that can create scratches.
+All of these rough touches decrease the overall health and life of jewelry.

 8. Avoiding Cosmetic Items

-Cosmetic items like perfumes and lotions contain strong chemicals which can react quickly with your jewelry and bring unwanted results.
+Cosmetic items like perfumes and lotions contain strong chemicals which can react quickly with jewelry and bring unwanted results.
 For example, certain lotion types can lead to skin turning green or black specifically when you wear copper based jewelry.
-Note that yellow gold also comes in this category as it contains enough percentage of copper.
+Coloration of skin is not a big health problem but can impact your overall appearance.
+Note that yellow gold also comes in this category as it contains enough percentage of copper to react with your skin.

-Similar thing can happen with perfumes as well.
+Similar thing can also happen with perfumes as well.

 Conclusion